tsears/tsears.github.io/index.md

 ever since.
 These days I do most of my work with web technologies, but still duck over to the desktop or console when I need to.

-I've spent most of my post-collegiate career working with Microsoft SharePoint as a consultant -- and not strictly in development activities.
+I&apos;ve spent most of my post-collegiate career working with Microsoft SharePoint as a consultant - and not strictly in development activities.
 As such, most of my professional experience centers around parts of the Microsoft stack.
 SharePoint uses ASP.NET (not MVC), html, css, and javascript, but largely takes the place of the middle and back-end of the web development stack in favor of its own rich object model and APIs.

-At this point I'm looking to move away from the consulting/CAD space and focus on pure development on a product.
+At this point I&apos;m looking to move away from the consulting/CAD space and focus on pure development on a product or service.

 # Recent Projects #